-It’s important to know that a Limited Lifetime Warranty may only apply to the parts that need replaced and not necessarily the labor required to fix the window.
+It’s important to know that a Limited Lifetime Warranty may only apply to the parts that need to be replaced and will not necessarily include the labor required to fix the window.
 This means that the manufacturer will foot the bill for any replacement parts, such as a new sash, for example.

-In the world of replacement windows (and a variety of other industries as well), lifetime does not literally mean lifetime.
-It is simply the lifespan that the window manufacturer determines that the window will withhold its quality.
+In the world of replacement windows (and a variety of other industries as well), lifetime does not always mean lifetime.
+It’s simply the length of time (lifespan) the manufacturer determines the window will hold its quality.

 For example, very low budget windows can come with a Limited Lifetime warranty, but the warranty is only good for 3-5 years.
 Higher quality windows can be warrantied for as many as 15 years or more, depending on the manufacturer.